awsdocs/aws-control-tower-guide/doc_source/data-residency-guardrails.md

 *This guardrail is commonly referred to as the Region deny guardrail\.*

 This guardrail disallows access to unlisted operations in global and regional services outside of the specified Regions\.
 That includes all Regions where AWS Control Tower is not available, as well as all Regions not selected for governance in the **Landing zone settings** page\.
 Actions are allowed as usual in Regions with **Governed** status\.

+**Note**
+Certain global AWS services, such as AWS Identity and Access Management \(IAM\) and AWS Organizations, are exempt from data residency guardrails\.
+Those services are specified in the SCP example code that follows\.

 This is an elective guardrail with preventive guidance\.
 It is the primary guardrail associated with the **Region deny** action\.
 For more information, see [Configure the Region deny guardrail](region-deny.md)\.